jg-digital-media/jgdm_darts_scorer/readme.md

 + Add a "Restart" button to restart the game.
 We can probably change this to new game when we've achieved "game shot" and the remaining score is zero.
 Add a "New Game" button to start a new game.

 + UI: Add a tally about how many darts have been thrown in each 3 dart visit.

++ UI: Calculate a score for individual visits = sum of 3 throws

++ Stylesheet developed using Sass - CSS Layout technique basics applied

++ Modal styles - Generated using Cursor. - On this occasion that came at a point in my development where I'd like to start putting it online now and introduce improvements as and when they come.

 ### Suggestions from Cursor AI Chat